shoudto/Photon-App/README.md

     a live server

 ## Usage
 This web application provides a user experience of viewing a photo gallery.
-It is a demo where you can view mutiple photos and able to search for a type of photo.
+It is a demo where you can view mutiple photos and search for a type of photo.